 Things you can do if you are sheltering in place.
 Keep your ice maker running non-stop.
 Bag the ice and shove it into any unused portion of your freezer.
 Not only does this let you store more ice (and water) you’re also extending the time your freezer can go without power.
 See this post on what to eat and when after the power goes out and this one “Someone left the freezer door open, now what” both deal with cooking after the freezer has been compromised.

-Important: Any food grade container can be used to store water.
+Important: Any food-grade container can be used to store water.
 Use your plastic storage containers.
 Fill those most of the way with water and freeze.
-If you’re out of freezer room, cover tightly and set on the counter.
+If you’re out of freezer room, cover it tightly and set it on the counter.
 You can use plain chlorine bleach to ensure stored tap water is drinkable: add 8 drops of unscented bleach to 1 gallon of water, stir and wait 30 minutes.
 This is very handy when boiling isn’t an option.

 I hope all of you in the potential path of the storm stay safe.
 Those of you recovering from Harvey, I hope your lives return to normal as soon as possible.

-This year, after doing my annual Hurricane Preparedness Reminder, I was contacted by David Dodgen of AquaStorage, creators of the Aquapod Kit.
+This year, after doing my annual Hurricane Preparedness Reminder, I was contacted by David Dodgen of AquaStorage, the Aquapod Kit creators.
 The Aquapod Kit is a water storage solution to the whole, “But I don’t have enough space to store a two week supply of water for my family of six.”
 (Quick math will tell you that’s 84 gallons of water)

 Water storage has always been one of the more obnoxious pain points of hurricane preparedness in my household.
 Yes, I do have about 30 gallons of water, but it’s distributed throughout the house in a closet, in the garage, under the stairs.
 Remembering to rotate the jugs doesn’t always happen.
 (Oh yeah, we’re back to that whole fallible human thing, aren’t we?)

-The Aquapodkit is an incredibly simple solution to an obnoxious problem.
-It’s a food grade hygienic liner for your bathtub that comes with a pump.
+The Aquapodkit is a straightforward solution to an obnoxious problem.
+It’s a food-grade hygienic liner for your bathtub that comes with a pump.
 While the liners are not reusable, you can purchase refills rather than an entirely new kit.
 Frigging awesome, if you ask me.

 Toss the kit into a closet until a hurricane looms and then follow the instructions.